andrewraim/sigexUI/notes/main.md

 1. Make reasonable defaults for arguments in S4 methods which will only be needed occasionally.

+	a.
+Is there a way to infer `vranks` from other arguments when building up a SigexModel?

 1. For the MLE and MOM functions, there should either be a default initial parameter like "zero", or at least an easy way to create one that doesn't